Skip to main content

 PRIZES

-The Global Payments API supports the ability for idempotent calls.
-This is useful in various scenarios, such as initiating payments, creating a client, making changes, or attempting to retry a failed request (for instance, due to network issues).
+The Global Payments API supports idempotent calls, which are beneficial in scenarios such as initiating payments, creating a client, making changes, or retrying a failed request due to network issues.

-Do not send the same transaction more than once unless you have confirmed the initial transaction was rejected.
+Don't send the same transaction more than once unless you have confirmed that the initial transaction was rejected.
 To confirm the status of any transaction, retrieve the status of a Disbursements with Zelle® request.

-Future-dated transactions will be marked as WAREHOUSED up until the requested date then subsequently released for continued processing.
-This allows clients to efficiently manage their cash flow and enables clients who currently follow a batch processing model to stagger their payment processing throughout multiple days.
+Future-dated transactions are marked as WAREHOUSED until the requested date, after which they released for continued processing.
+This allows clients to efficiently manage their cash flow and support batch processing models across multiple days.

 Sanctions screening